-Gentry’s used this cutting-edge technology in his closing argument in the infamous 1998 murder trial in Baltimore County of Rita Fisher.
-His success launched his interest in using technology to courtroom presentations.
+Gentry’s used this innovative technology in his closing argument in the infamous 1998 murder trial in Baltimore County of Rita Fisher.
+His success launched his interest in using technology for courtroom presentations.
 After years of traveling across the country to teach other lawyers how to use the technology, Gentry has joined the highly respected medical malpractice law firm in Baltimore of Salsbury Clements Bekman Marder & Adkins to assist their lawyers in creating computerized presentations to assist jurors in understanding the complexities that often come with sophisticated medical malpractice cases.